 Abaco is one of four islands in The Bahamas on which the Caribbean Pine grows.
 Caribbean pine trees were once logged for pulp wood on Abaco and are now under study for more sustainable logging.

 Abaco boasts a wide variety of habitats including pine forest and coppice, marine and inland blue holes, mangrove wetlands, rocky shore, sandy beaches and coral reefs.
-Some of those habitat types fall within the six existing Bahamas National Trust Parks and two Bahamas Marine Reserves, while others are under study for further conservation efforts.
+Some of those habitat types fall within the nine existing National Parks and two Bahamas Marine Reserves, while others are under study for further conservation efforts.

 Here are some relevant links to help you learn more about Abaco: